A glass of vibrant red cherry juice with ice cubes and cannabis leaves, surrounded by fresh cherries.

 The Diuretic Fallacy: Does Cranberry Juice Help You Detox?

 Cranberry juice is a natural diuretic due to its high concentration of organic acids and antioxidants, such as proanthocyanidins.
-A diuretic encourages the kidneys to release more sodium into your urine, which in turn takes water with it, leading to increased urinary output.
-This is why many people look into cranberry juice for thc detox and ask whether cranberry juice helps flush out THC.
-While you are technically “flushing” your urinary tract, you are only removing the metabolites that have already been processed by the liver and filtered by the kidneys.
+A diuretic encourages the kidneys to release more sodium into your urine, which in turn pulls water with it and increases urinary output.
+This is why many people researching THC detox often ask, does cranberry juice help clean your system of weed or whether it can flush out THC more quickly.
+While you are technically “flushing” your urinary tract, you are only eliminating metabolites that have already been processed by the liver and filtered by the kidneys — not actively removing stored THC from the body.

 Furthermore, excessive consumption of cranberry juice to get thc out of your system can lead to “dilution” of the urine sample.
 Modern drug testing labs are sophisticated; they check for creatinine levels and specific gravity to ensure the sample hasn’t been tampered with or diluted.
 If your urine is too clear or lacks the proper chemical balance due to a cranberry juice detox, the test may be flagged as “diluted,” requiring a re-test and potentially raising red flags.